McCj19503/Bazzite-HTPC/docs/CEC_Compat.md

 **Creating new CEC commands:**

 Primary goal here is to be able to find the CEC traffic and to set those values to return useful commands.
 CEC values generally follow the structure: ```[source][destination]:[operation][:data]```.
 Before, we used echo to trigger a default cec-client command that is set as a service by libCEC to output traffic to the adapter.
-Now, this is pre-made and generally doesn't often send the correct signal (hence issues with many users turning off their devices).
+This is pre-made and generally doesn't often send the correct signal (hence issues with many users turning off their devices).
 *So how do we make our own (automated) commands?*
 We create our own service that is set to run after system services (suspend.target, etc).
 These will then trigger .sh scripts, which we will use to transmit our cec commands.
 ```